Fast Power Curve Approximation for Posterior Analyses: Numerical Studies

 Each yellow power curve in Figure \ref{fig:power1} was estimated in 2 to 3 seconds without parallelization, whereas each blue curve took roughly 5 seconds to approximate without parallelization.
-The blue curves take slightly longer to estimate because we must find the posterior modes $\tilde{\boldsymbol{\eta}}_{1,n}$ and $\tilde{\boldsymbol{\eta}}_{2,n}$ using optimization methods.
-We therefore recommend using Algorithm \ref{alg4} with the posterior approximation method from Algorithm \ref{alg2} whenever possible since this method accounts for the prior distributions without a substantial increase in runtime.
+Each red curve took between 2 and 4 hours to estimate using heavy parallelization with 72 cores.
+This longer runtime for the red curves even takes into account not estimating power at every sample size $n$.
+The blue curves take slightly longer to estimate than the yellow ones because we must find the posterior modes $\tilde{\boldsymbol{\eta}}_{1,n}$ and $\tilde{\boldsymbol{\eta}}_{2,n}$ using optimization methods.
+We therefore recommend using Algorithm \ref{alg4} with the method for posterior mapping from Algorithm \ref{alg2} whenever possible since this method accounts for the prior distributions without a substantial increase in runtime.
 With the same computational resources for this example, we can approximate a handful of posteriors using standard computational methods.
-This is not sufficient to produce even a crude power estimate for a single sample size $n$.
+This is not sufficient to produce even a crude power estimate for a single sample size $n$ on the red power curve.

 Because power curve approximation for hypothesis tests with Bayes factors just requires that we choose $\gamma$ to align with the right side of (\ref{eqn:bf_pp}), we consider the performance of our method for such analyses in Appendix D.1 of the supplement.
-We now reconsider Settings 1a and 2a with analyses facilitated via equal-tailed credible intervals.
+We now reconsider Settings 1a and 2a with analyses facilitated via equal-tailed credible intervals under the conditional approach.
 We choose $\alpha = 1 - \gamma = 0.4$ for this analysis.
-We again implemented Algorithm \ref{alg4} with $\zeta = \{\text{Alg. \ref{alg1}}, \text{Alg. \ref{alg2}}\}$ to obtain 100 power curves with each method.
-When approximating the power curve by simulating data, we computed power as the proportion of simulation repetitions in which $100\times(1 - \alpha/2)\%$ of the posterior for $\theta = \theta_1/\theta_2$ was contained within each of the following intervals: $(\delta_L, \infty)$ and $(-\infty, \delta_U)$.
+We again implemented Algorithm \ref{alg4} with $\zeta = \{\text{Alg. \ref{alg1}}, \text{Alg. \ref{alg2}}\}$ and $m = 1024$ to obtain 100 power curves with each method.
+When approximating the power curve by simulating data to estimate entire sampling distributions, we computed power as the proportion of simulation repetitions in which $100\times(1 - \alpha/2)\%$ of the posterior for $\theta = \theta_1/\theta_2$ was contained within each of the following intervals: $(\delta_L, \infty)$ and $(-\infty, \delta_U)$.
 These results for Settings 1a and 2a are visualized in Figure \ref{fig:power2}.
+For analyses with credible intervals, we draw similar conclusions about the performance of our approach with Algorithms \ref{alg1} and \ref{alg2} as in Figure \ref{fig:power1}.
+Each blue curve in Figure \ref{fig:power2} took roughly 7 seconds to estimate since we must examine the intervals corresponding to two one-sided tests with posterior probabilities as discussed in Section \ref{sec:curve.target}.